Use of nigger in proper names: Commercial products

 The word nigger was often featured in branding and packaging consumer products.
 In 1925, the Matthes Coal and Construction Company was marketing "Niggerhead Coal" as more efficient and a better buy than soft coal.

-Bouclé fabric was referred to as niggerhead in advertisements.
+Bouclé fabric was called "niggerhead" in advertisements.
 An Australian company produced various sorts of licorice candy under the "Nigger Boy" label.
 These included candy cigarettes and one box with an image of an Indian snake charmer.
 Compare these with the various national varieties and names for chocolate-coated marshmallow treats, and with Darlie, formerly Darkie, toothpaste.
 As the term became less acceptable in mainstream culture, product names were changed.
 "Nigger Hair Tobacco" became "Bigger Hair", and "Niggerhead Oysters" became "Negro Head".

 Plant and animal names

 Some colloquial or local names for plants and animals used to include the word "nigger" or "niggerhead".

 The colloquial names for echinacea (coneflower) are "Kansas niggerhead" and "Wild niggerhead".
-The cotton-top cactus (Echinocactus polycephalus) is a round, cabbage-sized plant covered with large, crooked thorns, and used to be known in Arizona as the "niggerhead cactus".
+The cotton-top cactus (Homalocephala polycephala, syn.
+Echinocactus polycephalus) is a round, cabbage-sized plant covered with large, crooked thorns, and used to be known in Arizona as the "niggerhead cactus".
 In the early 20th century, double-crested cormorants (Phalacrocorax auritus) were known in some areas of Florida as "nigger geese".
 In some parts of the U.S., Brazil nuts were known as "nigger toes".

-Red cabbage (Brassica oleracea var. capitata) was sometimes referred to as "Niggerhead cabbage" in the United States, and in Britain at least as recently as the 1980s.
+Red cabbage (Brassica oleracea var. capitata) was sometimes called "niggerhead cabbage" in the United States, and in Britain at least as recently as the 1980s.

 The "niggerhead termite" (Nasutitermes graveolus) is a native of Australia.

 The butterfly Orsotriaena medus had historically been called "the nigger", referring to its dark brown colour, but it has been renamed in Australian faunal works to "smooth-eyed bushbrown", "medus brown" in India, and "dark grass-brown" in Southeast Asia.

 The black Labrador dog owned by Guy Gibson, Squadron Leader of RAF 617 Squadron, 'The Dam Busters', was called Nigger (see Nigger (dog)).
-In 21st century re-runs on UK (at least) TV, scenes in which the dog's name is mentioned are cut.
+In 21st-century re-runs on UK (at least) TV, scenes in which the dog's name is mentioned are cut.
 The dog was run over outside the airfield, and in 2020 a memorial at the spot was replaced with one on which the dog's name is not mentioned.

-The black cat owned by H.P.
-Lovecraft, American cosmic horror author, was called Nigger-man.
-The cat was owned by him from childhood until its death in 1904.
-Lovecraft would later use the name again for a fictional cat in The Rats in the Walls, first published in 1924.
+American cosmic horror author H.P.
+Lovecraft's black cat was called Nigger-man.
+Lovecraft owned the cat from childhood until its death in 1904.
+Lovecraft also used the name for a fictional cat in The Rats in the Walls, first published in 1924.

 Colors

-A shade of dark brown used to be known as "nigger brown" or simply "nigger"; other colors were also prefixed with the word.
-Usage as a color word continued for some time after it was no longer acceptable about people.
+A shade of dark brown used to be known as "nigger brown" or simply "nigger"; other colours were also prefixed with the word.
+Usage for colors continued for some time after it was no longer acceptable for people.
 Nigger brown commonly identified a colour in the clothing industry and advertising of the early 20th century.